 - recognised at the Civil Contractor’s Federation SA award 2012 for excellence in civil construction.

 Customers now receiving water

 The Adelaide Desalination Plant (ADP) has been producing drinking water since October 2011.
-As of March 2013, the plant has produced more than 30 billion litres of drinking water – the equivalent of 12,000 Olympic sized swimming pools.
+As of the end of November 2013, the plant has produced more than 60 billion litres of drinking water – the equivalent of nearly 25,000 Olympic sized swimming pools.

 Desalinated water mixes with water treated at the Happy Valley Water Treatment Plant before entering the Happy Valley distribution network.
 However, the now completed North South Interconnection System Project (NSISP) enables us to deliver this desalinated water to customers in both Adelaide’s northern and southern suburbs.

 To find out more watch videos of our staff talking about the project.

 AdelaideAqua (a consortium of four companies with extensive worldwide desalination experience and strong environmental credentials) were contracted to design, build, operate and maintain the plant for 20 years.

 View our construction pictures

 An important part of the Adelaide Desalination Project is the transfer pipeline system to deliver water from Port Stanvac to the Happy Valley water treatment supply.
 Desalinated water is pumped through the pipeline to Happy Valley, where it is combined with water from the water treatment plant before entering the existing water supply network.